 Keep the shallot bulbs in a cool and dark spot until you are ready to sow.

-Sow the shallot bulbs as soon as the soil can be worked in early spring or April or in fall in October or early November.
+Sow the shallot bulbs as soon as the soil can be worked in early spring or in early to mid fall.

 If needed, loosen the soil.
-I do this for any root or bulb veggie.
+I do this for any bulb veggie.

 Plant them between 6 inches apart or 4 shallot bulbs per square foot.

 I typically sprinkle some bone meal or used coffee grounds.
-These items will breakdown over the winter.
 Bone meal or used coffee grounds will add phosphorus and calcium which is good for bulbs and root vegetables.
 You definitely do not want to give them excess nitrogen.
 Check out my post on soil additives for bulbs.

 Water the planting area and cover with a couple of inches of leaves or leaf mold!

-Protect the area with a hoop and some netting.
-I want to deter the squirrels from digging up the shallot bulbs.
+Protect the area with a hoop and some netting to deter the squirrels from digging up the shallot bulbs.

 Label what you planted.
 I like to use popsicle / wood craft sticks.